 Mamede stood just forward of the steering bench on the port side.
 He set the remo on top of the calçador, socket onto ball, so the blade lay flat and extended out beyond the transom.
 Mamede then lifted the oar’s handle which dropped the blade into the water.
 As he did this, he rotated the oar to the far side of the calçador so the blade was now perpendicular to the surface of the water.
 Immediately he pulled back on the handle, using the calçador as a fulcrum to drive the blade through the water.
 This in turn pushed the jangada’s stern sideways and forward.

-To zinga a jangada is not for the weak-hearted.
-Weighing close to a ton fully loaded, a jangada is no dinghy.
+To zinga a jangada is not for the faint of heart.
+Weighing close to a ton fully loaded, a large jangada is no dinghy.
 Just swinging the heavy remo from side to side over the calçador is enough to exhaust your average Olympian.
-And the pulling and pulling and pulling to force that big blade through the water — makes me tired just thinking about it!
+And the pulling and pulling and pulling to force that big blade through the water — makes me tired just thinking about it.
 Before long, Mamede had worked up a pretty good sweat.

 The logical assumption was that we would head up to the first anchor before dropping the second.
 But none of my logical assumptions had been correct so far.
 Instead, Mamede sculled toward the northwest, away from the anchor and perpendicular to the wind’s general direction (from the NE).